3 Great Routines to Define Abs Quickly

 - Four series of 25 crunches: a crunch is the basic sit-up.
 It’s enough to lie on your back with your knees bent and slightly raise your shoulders.
-Remember that you must concentrate all of your strength in your abdomen, and not bend your neck excessively.
+Remember to concentrate all of your strength in your abdomen, and not bend your neck excessively.

-- Three sets of a 30 seconds plank: the plank is done by placing yourself as if you were going to do push-ups, but putting your weight on your elbows.
+- Three sets of planks (lasting for 30 seconds each): the plank is executed by placing yourself as if you were going to do push-ups, but putting your weight on your elbows.
 Keep your back straight in that position for the stipulated time.

 Do this routine every day, if possible, twice.
-You’ll see how your abdomen will begin to be defined and your body will feel in shape.
-There is nothing more beneficial than working out, not only for aesthetics but also for our body’s well-being.
+You’ll see how you can define your abs and your body will feel in shape.
+There’s nothing more beneficial than working out, not only for aesthetics but also for your body’s well-being.

 This routine increases the difficulty a little more, you must do it twice.
 It’s important that you hydrate yourself before, during and after training.
-Also, remember to contract the muscles in your abdomen when doing these exercises; it will make them more effective than you think.
+Also, remember to contract the muscles in your abdomen when doing these exercises, it’ll make them more effective.

 - Ten minutes of jogging.